-- Select interventions for managing a client-centered plan throughout the OT process, for children, adolescents, adults, older adults and their supports with physical and/or cognitive impairments. - Utilize multi-modal types of clinical reasoning to implement interventions for clientcentered service provision. - Integrate innovative, technological, and creative resources and strategies into assessment, intervention, and outcomes across populations and contexts. - 5.
-Scholarship and Research - Formulate and implement a lifelong learning plan through the development of professional goals and aspirations. - Prioritize the utilization and promotion of evidence-based practice to promote professional and/or inter-professional growth. - Demonstrate an investment in and ability to utilize research to guide assessment, intervention, and outcomes across populations and contexts. - Synthesize and disseminate information from all levels of evidence to support practice.
+- Select interventions for facilitating a client-centered plan throughout the OT process across the lifespan for individuals with a range of abilities. - Utilize multi-modal types of clinical reasoning to implement interventions for client-centered service provision. - Integrate innovative, technological, and creative resources and strategies into assessment, intervention, and outcomes across populations and contexts.

+5. Scholarship and Research

+- Formulate and implement a lifelong learning plan through the development of professional goals and aspirations. - Prioritize the utilization and promotion of evidence-based practice to promote professional and/or inter-professional growth. - Demonstrate an investment in and ability to utilize research to guide assessment, intervention, and outcomes across populations and contexts. - Synthesize and assimilate information from all levels of evidence to support practice.